Author, Andrew Gibson

 The larger your transfer, the more the costs and timing will make a difference to you.

-Both options use the same method, but in my experience, it can be a lot cheaper and more efficient to use a money transfer company.
+- It can be a lot cheaper to use a money transfer company.

 Who are we?